Function Transformations

 Adding C moves the function to the left (the negative direction).

 Why?
-Well imagine you are going to inherit a fortune when your age=25.
-If you change that to (age+4) = 25 then you would get it when you are 21.
+Well imagine you will inherit a fortune when your age=25.
+If you change that to (age+4) = 25 then you will get it when you are 21.
 Adding 4 made it happen earlier.

 - C > 0 moves it left